RF555/iBasketCal/README.md

 The app automatically uses the volume for SQLite database storage, ensuring data persists across deployments.

+**Important Docker Note:** Playwright browsers must be installed as the runtime user, not as root.
+The Dockerfile installs browsers after switching to `appuser` to ensure they're accessible at runtime.

 ## Data Sources

 - **ibasketball.co.il** - Official Israeli Basketball Association website